CalARVRCourse-Fall2023/hw3-ar-game/README.md

       * Set Architecture to: ARM64
    * Add camera usage description.
 Something along the lines of "Uses camera to render room for AR game"

+If you are asked to update your project settings to support the new input system, select Yes.

 At this point you should be able to build a blank API by pressing File-> Build Settings -> Build